 What Will You Discover from Your DNA Test?

-DNA tests can tell you many things based on the fundamental aspects of your human existence – your genetic code.
-By decoding your DNA, you can learn to optimize and nurture those genetic markers to enhance your life in many ways.
+DNA tests can tell you many things based on a fundamental aspect of your human existence – your genetic code.
+By decoding your DNA, you can understand how your genetic markers influence your life in many ways.

 The three main things you’ll discover from your DNA test are: